 Our objective is to build stockholder value through consistent growth in reserves and production on a cost-efficient basis.
 Our strategy to achieve our objective is to increase reserves and production through internally generated drilling projects occasionally coupled with complementary acquisitions.
-Our revenues, profitability and future growth depend substantially on prevailing prices for natural gas, NGLs and crude oil and on our ability to economically find, develop, acquire and produce natural gas, NGLs and oil reserves.
-We use the successful efforts method of accounting for our natural gas, NGLs and oil activities.
-Our corporate headquarters is located in Fort Worth, Texas.
+Our revenues, profitability and future growth depend substantially on prevailing prices for natural gas, NGLs, crude oil and condensate and on our ability to economically find, develop, acquire and produce natural gas, NGLs and oil reserves.
+Prices for natural gas, NGLs and oil fluctuate widely and affect: